metafates/testo/README.md

 Your project must use go 1.22 or newer.

-No stable version yet, the following command will install the version from the latest commit.
+No stable version yet - the following command will install the version from the latest commit.

 ```bash
 go get github.com/metafates/testo@main